stackptr/node_airtunes2/README.md

-node-airtunes - a node.js implementation of AirTunes v2
+node-airtunes2 - a node.js implementation of AirTunes v2
 =======================================================

 This package is fork of Laurent Perrin <laurent.perrin@gmail.com> implementation and all credits must go to him!
 My contribution is in added HomePod compatibility, which was achieved by heartbeat message being sent to HomePod every 60 seconds.

+I have also changed package name to airtunes2 and changed versioning scheme - now we are starting with 1.0.0.

 I'm in a hurry
 --------------